 The Greek army succeeded in stopping the invasion and forced the Italian army back into Albania, thus marking one of the first victories of the Allies against the Axis Alliance.
 As a result of this and in order to protect Italy's prestige, the Germans invaded Greece and Yugoslavia on 6 April 1941.
 Greece was occupied and divided between Germnay, Italy and Bulgaria while the Greek king and government went into exile to Egypt.

-Read here more about the Axis Alliance in World War II.
+You can read more here on the Axis Alliance in World War II.

 Here you will find photographs of the Freedom Square on 11 July 1942.